aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 - Open VSCode command pallette and pick `Dev Containers: Rebuild and Reopen in Container`
 - Wait until the build will finish and enjoy running AVD in a container.

-If you want to use specific AVD release, use following `devcontainer.json`:
+If you want to use a specific AVD release, use the following `devcontainer.json`:

 ```json
 {